mjohnson324/.janus/README.md

 - [rainbow-csv](https://github.com/mechatroner/rainbow_csv) automatically detects and highlights csv columns.
 - [Syntastic](https://github.com/scrooloose/syntastic) integrated syntax checking for vim.
 - [surround](https://github.com/tpope/vim-surround) vim commands to augment working with brackets, quotes, and xml tags. use the starting bracket to add with space, the ending one for no space.
-- [tagbar]( https://github.com/majutsushi/tagbar) a plugin for generating tagbars, files that provide an overview of a project's structure.
 - [trailing-whitespace](https://github.com/bronson/vim-trailing-whitespace) a plugin that highlights and can remove trailing whitespace.

 ## Use Details